Fitting in Better by Getting Fit

 Fitness Training Builds More Than Muscles

-Laura, Michael and Ryan are three of many kids with autism, mental retardation, cerebral palsy and genetic disorders who are growing stronger, happier, and more confident through fitness training.
+Laura, Michael and Ryan are three of many kids with autism, cerebral palsy and genetic disorders who are growing stronger, happier, and more confident through fitness training.

 “Nobody’s ever pushed these kids,” says Laura’s coach Tom Yarnell, who developed the “Power Inside” program at the Pathfinder School in Pittsburgh.
 “Getting them physically fit and understanding how their bodies work helps them function better in the world.”